Kingdom of Navarre: Restoration and the loss of western Navarre

 The status quo between Aragon and Castile stood until the 1134 death of Alfonso.
 Being childless, he willed his realm to the military orders, particularly the Templars.
-This decision was rejected by the courts (parliaments) of both Aragon and Navarre, which then chose separate kings.
+This decision was rejected by the cortes (parliaments) of both Aragon and Navarre, which then chose separate kings.

-García Ramírez, known as the Restorer, is the first King of Navarre to use such a title.
-He was Lord of Monzón, a grandson of Rodrigo Diaz de Vivar, El Cid, and a descendant by illegitimate line of king García Sánchez III.
+García Ramírez, known as the Restorer, was the first King of Navarre to use such a title.
+He was Lord of Monzón, a grandson of Rodrigo Diaz de Vivar, El Cid, and a descendant by illegitimate line of King García Sánchez III.
 Sancho Garcia, known as Sancho VI "the Wise" (1150–1194), a patron of learning, as well as an accomplished statesman, fortified Navarre within and without, granted charters (fueros) to a number of towns, and was never defeated in battle.
 He was the first king to issue royal documents entitling him rex Navarrae or rex Navarrorum, appealing to a wider power base, defined as politico-juridical by Urzainqui (a "populus"), beyond Pamplona and the customary rex Pampilonensium.
 As attested in the charters of San Sebastián and Vitoria-Gasteiz (1181), the natives are called Navarri, as well as in another contemporary document at least, where those living to the north of Peralta are defined as Navarrese.

 The Restorer and Sancho the Wise were faced with an ever-increasing intervention of Castile in Navarre.
-In 1170, Alfonso VIII of Castile and Eleanor, daughter of Henry II Plantagenet, married, with the Castilian king claiming Gascony as part of the dowry.
+In 1170, Alfonso VIII of Castile and Eleanor, daughter of Henry II of England, married, with the Castilian king claiming Gascony as part of the dowry.
 It turned out a much needed pretext for the invasion of Navarre during the following years (1173–1176), with a special focus on Navarre's coastal districts, coveted by Castile in order to become a maritime power.
 In 1177, the dispute was submitted to arbitration by Henry II of England.
 The Navarrese made their point on a number of claims, namely "the proven will of the locals" (fide naturalium hominum suorum exhibita), the assassination of the King Sancho Garces IV of Navarre by the Castilians (per violentiam fuit expulsus, 1076), as well as law and custom, while the Castilians made their case by citing the Castilian takeover following the death of Sancho Garces IV, the dynastic links of Alfonso with Navarre, and the conquest of Toledo.
 Henry did not dare issue a verdict based entirely on the legal grounds as presented by both sides, instead deciding to refer them back to the boundaries held by both kingdoms at the start of their reigns in 1158, besides agreeing to a truce of seven years.
 It thus confirmed the permanent loss of the Bureba and Rioja areas for the Navarrese.
 However, soon, Castile breached the compromise, starting a renewed effort to harass Navarre both in the diplomatic and military arenas.